RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/EPSS_and_CISA_KEV.md

 !!! abstract "Overview"

-    In this section, we apply interpretation and guidance of EPSS to CISA KEV:
+    In this section, we apply interpretation of, and guidance on, EPSS to CISA KEV:

     - CISA KEV will be used as the reference (source of truth) for active exploitation.